release-engineering/buildmetadata-maven-plugin/README.md

 Goals
 -----
+The following goals can be executed

 1. buildmetadata:build-point
 2. buildmetadata:buildmetadata-report
 3. buildmetadata:provide-buildmetadata

 Usage
 -----

-Edit you project pom.xml to include the following.
+Edit your project pom.xml to include the following.
 These options will produce a report that will include the command line executed along with the Maven and Java Options.
 For more options and extending functionality please refer to the upstream documentation linked below.